telepathylabsai/BETOLD_dataset/README.rst

 Structure
 ==================

-The features are structured in the following way:
+The dataset is structured in the following way:

  .. code-block:: bash

   [
     {
-      "LUHF": "luhf",
-      "utterances_annotations": [
-        {
+      "LUHF": "luhf", # binary label 'luhf' or 'not_luhf' "utterances_annotations": [ # list of interactions between system and human {
           "caller_name": "nlg",
           "intent": "intro_assistant_1",